idealidler/Scrapping-and-analysis-of-immigration-data-from-reddit/README.md

 Numpy
 Re

+## How to Run

-To run the file simply start running the code from the first cell.
+To run the code, make sure you have the required libraries installed and run the code in a Jupyter Notebook or a Python IDE.
+Start running the code from the first cell, and the program will retrieve Reddit posts between the specified dates.

+## Note

+Please note that the increased number of iterations may result in a large amount of data being collected and processed, so please ensure that your system has the necessary resources to handle this.